STORY

 Ryo Mikami

-After graduating from university, due to certain circumstances, he worked at Starbucks and encountered the potential of coffee.
-After many twists and turns, he joined a trading company specializing in specialty coffee.
-He opened his eyes to the Fanatic path and has been involved in a wide range of work from commodities to specialty products, including market price analysis, production site visits, product fair reviews, competition coaching, extraction, roasting, and equipment proposals.
-CROWD ROASTER advisor.
+After graduating from Manabu , he worked at Starbucks for some reason, which led him to discover the potential of coffee.
+After many twists and turns, he joined a specialty coffee trading company.
+He was enlightened to the way of the fanatic, and is now involved in a wide range of work from commodities to specialties, including market analysis, visiting coffee producing areas, judging competitions, coaching competitions, extraction, roasting, and equipment proposals.
+He is also an advisor for CROWD ROASTER .